The Provincial Bank of Ireland opened 1 September 1825 in Cork and started to issue Irish banknotes shortly thereafter.

-It is said that the vast majority of Provincial banknotes prior to ca.1900 were split down the middle for transportation as separate halves for security reasons, and later rejoined.
-This may or may not have been the case.
-However it is likely that on being rejoined the notes would have had their serial numbers rematched, the number being an important security device.
+It is said that many Provincial Bank of Ireland banknotes prior to ca.1900 were split down the middle for transportation as separate halves for security reasons, and later rejoined for reissue.
+This reuse of split and rejoined notes may or may not have been the case.
+However, it is likely that on being rejoined these banknotes would have had their serial numbers rematched were they intended for reissue, the number being an important security device on Irish banknotes.

-Denominations up to £20 were of a similar design with a border around each note.
-Banknotes of £50 and £100 notes were of a different design, being plainer with the bust of the Monarch on the left.
-The date ranges of William IV and Queen Victoria portraits overlap by a few years, due to notes bearing the former portrait being used up after the commencement of Victoria’s reign.
+Provincial Bank of Ireland banknotes of denominations up to £20 were of a similar design with a border around each note. £50 and £100 notes issued by the bank were of a different design, being plainer with the bust of the Monarch on the left.

-All notes payable in “Pounds British”.
+All notes are stated as being payable in 'Pounds British'.

 There are seven Types by major design variation for Series A banknotes, as listed below.

 Portrait in oval at left, with branch of issue to the right of it.
+Britannia and Hibernia vignette absent from the centre of the note.

 Bank title in Oblique Serif Upper Case Script in top border.